 When the source is a square (icon-only button, tool, etc.), there are 8 different placement options.
 The default is, again, left-aligned below the source.

 Popovers can be aligned in 2 different ways depending on the down state of the source.
-When the source’s down state has a frame (standard dropdown, quiet action button, etc.), the popover should be aligned to that frame.
-However, when the source’s down state does not have a frame (quiet dropdown, tool, etc.), the popover should be aligned to the content as shown.
+When the source’s down state has a frame (standard picker, quiet action button, etc.), the popover should be aligned to that frame.
+However, when the source’s down state does not have a frame (quiet picker, tool, etc.), the popover should be aligned to the content as shown.

 Whenever a popover is displayed, the source should take its down/selected state to indicate the connection between the popover and its source.
 By default, a popover does not have a tip.